#aloneinsaigon

 DAY 1 – Culture Park, Reunification Palace, The Lunch Lady, M.O.M Cooking Class

-Culture Park
+- Culture Park in District 1

 Following the walking tour c/o my trusted Google Maps, I headed to the Independence / Reunification Palace, passing through the Culture Park in District 1.
 Walking from the middle of Bui Vien Street to the Reunification Palace took me more than 40 minutes, contrary to the 18 minutes suggested by Google Maps.
 But all is good!
 It was a good exercise and a free culture exposure at the park as well.